 - If you have a medical problem with your pet, please CALL THE CLINIC.
 We are here to help.

-- We need a GOOD history of the problem.
+We need a GOOD history of your pet's problem.
 The best way to do this is to EMAIL us with your take on what’s happening.
 Please include details like:

 - When (as closely as possible) the problem started